Primary tabs

 Feedback

-- you will receive a written report on your core course and option course essays in the Easter term.
+You will receive a written report on your core course and option course essays in either Lent or Easter term.

-- Supervisors will write a termly Graduate Supervisor Report which will be made available to students.
+Supervisors will write a termly Postgraduate Supervisor Report which will be made available to students.

 Assessment